 The main bodies of WHO are the World Health Assembly, the Executive Council and the secretariat, headed by a Director-General.
-All WHO members are represented at the World Health Assembly.
-Each member has one vote, but can send three delegates.
+All WHO members are represented at the World Health Assembly, with each member having one vote and being able to send three delegates.
 According to the WHO constitution, delegates should be elected on the basis of their technical competence and, preferably, should represent national health administrations.
 Delegations may include alternates and advisors.

 The assembly meets annually, usually in May, for approximately three weeks.
 Most of the meetings have been held at WHO headquarters in Geneva.
 Each assembly elects a president.
-The World Health Assembly determines the organization's policies and deals with budgetary, administrative and similar issues.
+By a two-thirds vote, the assembly may adopt conventions or agreements.

-You must then notify WHO of the measures taken.
-If the action is not successful, you must notify WHO of the reasons for the non-acceptance.
+While these are not binding on member governments until they accept them, WHO members must take steps leading to their acceptance within 18 months.
 The World Health Assembly may elect any 32 member countries (the only rule is equitable geographical distribution) for three-year terms, and each of the elected countries appoints a person technically qualified in the field of health to the WHO Executive Board.
 Countries are elected by rotation, one-third of the members are replaced each year, and they can succeed themselves.
 Board members act as individuals and not as representatives of their governments.
 A flat organizational structure is often used by WHO to limit levels of management, so that all staff are just a few steps away from leadership.
 This type of structure also allows for more flexibility when it comes to making changes or adjustments to leadership roles.